-The creation and release of provision for impaired receivables has been included in 'other insurance related expenses' in the income statement.
+The creation and release of provision for impaired receivables has been included in 'other insurance related expenses' in the statement of comprehensive income.
 Amounts charged to the allowance account are generally written off, when there is no expectation of recovering additional cash.